 - 1/4 pound kielbasa, cut into 1/2-inch cubes

-- 3 small bulbs fennel (about 3 pounds), trimmed and cut into 1/4-inch thick slices
+- 3 small fennel bulbs, trimmed and cut into 1/4-inch slices

-- 1/4 cup Pernod, or other anise liqueur
+- 1/4 cup Pernod or other anise-flavored liqueur

 - 2 1/2 pounds littleneck clams, scrubbed

-In casserole over medium heat, cook garlic and sausage, breaking up meat, about 5 minutes; transfer to a bowl with a slotted spoon.
-Drain all but 1 tablespoon fat; cook kielbasa until crisp, 8 to 10 minutes.
+Cook garlic and Italian sausage in a deep straight-sided skillet or Dutch oven over medium, stirring and breaking up meat with a spoon, until sausage is no longer pink, about 5 minutes; transfer to a bowl with a slotted spoon.
+Drain all but 1 tablespoon fat from skillet.
+Cook kielbasa, stirring occasionally, until crisp, 8 to 10 minutes.
 Add to bowl.

-Arrange potatoes in pan, cut side down; cook until golden brown, 5 to 7 minutes.
-Turn; cook about 5 more minutes, until just tender.
-Spread fennel among potatoes.
-Cook about 10 more minutes, stirring often.
+Arrange potatoes in skillet, cut-side down; cook until golden brown, 5 to 7 minutes.
+Flip potatoes; cook until just tender, about 5 minutes more.
+Scatter fennel over potatoes.
+Cook, stirring frequently, until fennel is tender, about 10 minutes.

-Add leek, Pernod, clam juice, salt, and pepper; cook until vegetables are tender, about 5 minutes.
-Return sausages to pan; mix to combine.
-Add clams, cover, and cook about 5 minutes.
-Add tomatoes; cook, covered, until clams open, about 8 minutes; discard unopened clams.
-Stir in tarragon, and serve.
+Add leek, Pernod, and clam juice.
+Season with salt and pepper.
+Cook, stirring occasionally, until leek is tender, about 5 minutes.
+Return sausage mixture to pan; stir to combine.
+Add clams, cover, and cook 5 minutes.
+Add tomatoes; cook, covered, until clams open, about 8 minutes.